paddywardle/Molecular-Structure-Classification---Python/README.md

 # Molecular-Structure-Classification---Python
-In this project various preprocessing and feature engineering techniques were using to build simple and deep learning models to classify a molecules structure based on its properties.
+In this project various preprocessing and feature engineering techniques were using to build simple and deep learning models to classify a proteins structure based on its properties.
+This included feature engineering techniques such as mutual information, KMeans clustering and Principal Component Analysis.
+Simple models including K Nearest Neighbour, DecisionTree, RandomForest and XGBoost were built and tuned appropriately.
+Furthermore, neural networks (accounting for parameters such as drop out, to avoid overfitting and earlystopping) were also built.
+RandomizedSearchCV  was then used to tune the model's epochs, batch size and neurons in each layer.
+All models were then evaluated using metrics such as accuracy, classification report, cross-validation and confusion matrices, to see which model most accurtely predicted a molecules structure.

+Link to kaggle dataset: https://www.kaggle.com/shahir/protein-data-set